musicformellons/seaplane-cli/seaplane-sdk/python/examples/talk_to_pdf/README.md

 ⚠️ Don't forget **start()** at the end of the file.

 ## Deploy and production usage

-If you have seaplane globally installed:

-Deploy: `seaplane deploy`

-you can use your project virtual environment dependency like:

-Deploy: `poetry run seaplane deploy`
+Deploy: `poetry run python3 seaplane deploy`

 This will deploy your pipelines into Seaplane making them accessible throught the App's request.